Best Checking Accounts of 2024 | NYT Bestseller’s Top Picks

 Let’s say that you’re earlier in your financial journey and still developing habits around saving and budgeting.

 In that case, we recommend giving Simple a try.
 It’s a combined savings and checking account with an interface built around helping you save.
 It’ll also figure out all your bills for you, telling you exactly what you can spend at any given moment, completely guilt-free.
+Listen to episode 94 of my podcast to see how money guilt can contribute to anxiety around finances:

 Yes, Simple’s APY on its savings account isn’t as high as other savings accounts.
 And the perks on its checking account aren’t as valuable as Charles Schwab.
 But the extra support you get with saving and spending is well worth it in our opinion.

-Special circumstances (cash and foreign currency use)
+Special Circumstances (cash and foreign currency use)

 As much as we love doing everything online, there are two good reasons to choose a checking account that has fewer perks in order to have a bank with a physical branch nearby.

-1. Large cash withdrawals or deposits
+Large cash withdrawals or deposits:

 If, for whatever reason, you deal with large amounts of cash regularly, you really need a physical branch.